anonymous-coder-human/data-engineering/README.md

 ## Documentation
-There is a documentation file for main.py in the documentation folder called main.html There you can easily view all the code and documentation in a browser of your choosing
+There is a documentation file for main.py in the documentation folder called main.html There you can easily view all the code and documentation in the browser of your choosing

 ## Future Extensibility
-Modifications to change the download URLS, the output file names, are very simple based on the code structure used here It will also be easy to extract data from more complex sources and/or load data in forms other than a csv by only modifying the behavior of specific functions
+Modifications to change the download URLS or the output file names are made very simple by the code structure used here.
+It will also be easy to extract data from more complex sources and/or load data in forms other than a csv by only modifying the behavior of specific functions.